Riebeeckosaurus

 Riebeeckosaurus is an extinct genus of tapinocephalian therapsids from the Guadalupian epoch of Tapinocephalus Assemblage Zone, lower Beaufort Beds of the Karoo, in South Africa.
 Only two skulls are known from the type genus.

-It was a herbivorous, medium-sized (2.5 m in length, 500 kg in mass) dinocephalian, with a very long, slender snout and a narrow intertemporal region with a narrow sagittal crest.
+It was a herbivorous, medium-sized (2.5 m in length, 500 kg in mass) dinocephalian It had a relatively short snout.

 In 2013, Saniye Güven and colleagues proposed that the genus Avenantia is synonymous with Riebeeckosaurus, representing an immature individual.